$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence

 \subsection{Essential fixation and extinction}

-If a boundary point is accessible, one would like to know how long it takes for the process to essentially reach that point.
+If a boundary point is attractive, one would like to know how long it takes for the process to essentially reach that point.
 In more biological terms, we would like to determine the time until fixation of one of the two types has essentially taken place.
-More precisely, for $\rho>0$, we refer to $\P_x(X_t\leq t^{-\rho})$ and $\P_x(1-t^{-\rho}\leq X_t)$, respectively, as the probability of essential extinction and fixation of polynomial order~$\rho$ at time~$t$.
-Similarly, we refer to $\P_x(X_t\leq e^{-\rho t})$ and $\P_x(1- e^{-\rho t}\leq X_t)$, respectively, as the probability of essential extinction and fixation of exponential order~$\rho$ at time~$t$.
+More precisely, for $\rho,t>0$, we say that type $a$ is essentially extinct (fixated) of polynomial order~$\rho$ at time~$t$ if $X_t\leq t^{-\rho}$ ($X_t\geq 1-t^{-\rho}$).
+Similarly, we speak of extinction (fixation) of exponential order~$\rho$ at time~$t$ if $X_t\leq e^{-\rho t}$ ($X_t\geq 1-e^{-\rho t}$).

 We distinguish two major regimes, depending on integrability conditions on the measures $\Lambda$ and $\mu$.
 To this end, for $\gamma\geq 0$ and $\nu\in\cM(A)$, with $A=[-1,1]$ or $A=[0,1]$, we define